-The first piece of evidence used by insurance claim’s adjusters to determine fault is the police report.
+The first piece of evidence used by insurance claim adjusters to determine fault is the police report.
 This helps the adjuster figure out what happened.
 Sometimes the official police investigation is more reliable than witness statements – only because statements and relying on someone’s memory recall is not always the most accurate.

 Evidence You Gather

 You have a few ways to gather evidence.
-One of the most important is photographs.
+One of the most important is the photographs.
 A picture can tell plenty in a car accident investigation.
 Claim’s adjusters have analyzed accident scenes extensively, and most have years of experience determining fault.
 Therefore, when they see a photograph of the scene, they often can tell which party was more likely to have caused the collision.

-Another critical piece of evidence is witnesses statements.
+Another critical piece of evidence is witness statements.
 Witnesses are not involved in the crash and have nothing to gain by the outcome of the investigation.
 Therefore, a claim’s adjuster might weigh their statement more against the parties in the accident itself.

 Also, medical records can tell the story too.
 If the other driver is lying about their injuries, their medical records – especially records of emergency room visits immediately after the crash – can prove the likelihood their injuries are as severe as they claim.